ericaang/Web-Assessment/README.md

 What did you like about this project?

 This is a very challenging project for me.
-It gives me chance to make use of what I had learn so far.
+It gives me a chance to make use of what I had learnt so far.

 What did you struggle with in this project?